 In a post on the official PlayStation blog, PlayStation boss Jim Ryan confirmed that both PS5 consoles share identical power and features, including 4K graphics, ray-tracing support and PS5 3D audio.
 So, "whichever PS5 you choose, you’ll enjoy the same breathtaking, next-gen gaming experiences".

 Spec-wise, both PS5 consoles feature the same AMD Zen 2-based CPU, the same 16GB GDDR6 / 256-bit memory, and the same 825GB SSD.
-According to Japanese games publication Famitsu, the PS5 runs extremely quietly and loads games in the "blink of an eye".
+The way Sony has designed and integrated the PS5’s storage makes it so fast (more than twice as fast as that of the Series X) that it boosts overall console performance.

 Eyeing up the PS5 as an entertainment hub as well as a games machine?
 The PS5 and PS5 Digital Edition are a great choice.
-They support Netflix, Disney Plus, Apple TV, Spotify, Twitch and YouTube out of the box.
-Amazon Prime Video, MyCanal, Hulu and Peacock are set to follow.
+They now support Netflix, Disney Plus, Apple TV, Spotify, Twitch, YouTube, Amazon Prime Video, Hulu, Peacock, Disney Plus, HBO Max and PlayStation Video.
+There's also a rumour that Apple Music is headed to the PS5 at some point in the not-so-distant future.

 - Upgrade your gaming set-up: best gaming headsets